 Property auctions remain relatively rare in Monaco, but they are popular in other prime markets, and it is possible to snap up a good deal on property.
 The UK, in particular, is well-known for its auctions, especially at the top end of the market.

 Organising finance in advance will be imperative if you wish to buy a property at auction.
 While you can purchase auction property in cash, doing so may not be fiscally advantageous.
 Your advisors will give a more detailed insight that is relevant to your specific situation, but often, financing is suggested from a planning and financial perspective.

 If you choose to finance auction property, you will need to ensure that a lender will let you borrow in advance.
 You will usually need to pay the balance of the property at most, 30 days after the auction, but sometimes less.
 Bridging finance - also called auction finance - is ideal in such scenarios.
 You can use the loan to finance the initial sale of the property and then refinance at a later date, switching to a longer-term and cheaper loan - usually a standard mortgage.

-Before the auction, your bridging loan broker will negotiate an in-principle bridging finance offer for you.
-With this knowledge, you'll be in an excellent position to make the best bid possible, depending on how much you know you can borrow and how much of your own capital you can put forward.
+Enness specialists in auction finance are based in the UK with access to all the lenders in the market.
+From their London base, your bridging loan broker will negotiate an in-principle bridging finance offer for you.
+With this knowledge, you'll be in an excellent position to make the best bid possible, depending on how much you know you can borrow and how much of your own capital you can put forward at an auction.